SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

     | TodoList todolist, TodolistMsg todolistMessage ->
         let newTodoListModel, newCommand = TodoList.update todolistMessage todolist let model = { model with CurrentPage = TodoList newTodoListModel }

         model, newCommand |> Cmd.map TodolistMsg
 ```

-## 5. Initializing from Url
+## 5. Initializing from URL

-Create a function initFormUrl; initialize the `TodoList` app when given the url of the todo list app.
-Also return the command that TodoLists `init` may return, wrapped in a `TodoListMsg`
+Create a function initFromUrl; initialize the `TodoList` app when given the URL of the todo list app.
+Also return the command that TodoList's `init` may return, wrapped in a `TodoListMsg`

 ```fsharp title="Index.fs"
 let initFromUrl url =